newren/git-filter-repo/INSTALL.md

     [Python](https://docs.microsoft.com/en-us/windows/python/beginners)
     from the [Microsoft
     Store](https://apps.microsoft.com/store/search?publisher=Python%20Software%20Foundation)
-  * **Modifying PATH, making the script executable**: For some reason lots of Windows users have a hard time modifying their PATH and/or making scripts executable.
-You can skip that step by just using `python3 git-filter-repo` instead of `git filter-repo` in your commands.
+  * **Modifying PATH, making the script executable**: If modifying your PATH and/or making scripts executable is difficult for you, you can skip that step by just using `python3 git-filter-repo` instead of `git filter-repo` in your commands.
-  * **Different python executable name**:  It seems some users don't have a `python3` executable but one named something else like `python` or `python3.8` or whatever.
+  * **Different python executable name**:  Some users don't have a `python3` executable but one named something else like `python` or `python3.8` or whatever.
 You may need to edit the first line of the git-filter-repo script to specify the appropriate path.
 Or